JTRiddick/scormblr-a/README.md

 ###
 Trouble:
--stylesheets don't load if navigating to specific route first -304 response on navigation
+-stylesheets don't load if navigating to specific post id route first -304 response on navigation
 -need run-server.js to run server
 -lots of babel presets and unused modules